k98kurz/merkle/readme.md

 ```

 Each inclusion proof is a list of bytes, where the first byte in each item in
 the list is one of the codes from `interfaces.ProofOp`.
+An optional parameter,
+`verbose`, can be set to `True` in the call to `prove` if the proof should
+include checks for intermediate values; if `verbose` is left to the default
+`False` value, a shorter proof that checks only the final hash will be produced.
+There are no security advantages to using verbose proofs; it is primarily useful
+for manual inspection by including intermediate, calculated values.
+However, the
+functionality exists as a side-effect of preventing malicious proofs from
+tricking the validator -- `test_Tree_verify_does_not_validate_malicious_proof`
+contains an example attack.

 ## verify